maxeler/maxskins/README.md

 **DFEs can now be taught to speak almost any language.**

 MaxSkins generates Appache Thrift wrappers for SLiC interfaces (basic static, advanced static and dynamic) for various programming languages.
+MaxSkins enable easy and seamless access to the DFEs from C++, Java, Python, Ruby, Erlang, Perl, Haskell, C#, Cocoa and Delphi.

 # Installation